ministryofjustice/security-guidance/docs/system-test-standard.md

 HMG IS 1 and 2 require that assurance evidence is provided covering an IT system's business systems design, implementation, and operation.

-Security testing of an IT system to obtain the assurance evidence required can occur at various points throughout the system development and deployment lifecycle \(see [Table 1](#security-consideration)\).
+Security testing of an IT system to obtain the assurance evidence required can occur at various points throughout the system development and deployment lifecycle \(refer to [Table 1](#security-consideration)\).
 For example:

 -   **Commercial off the Shelf \(COTS\) product assurance**